Turning Point Roads to Recovery

 For advice and information on drug and alcohol services for adults aged 18 and over look at the Roads to Recovery website.

 To help people recover from drug and alcohol addiction by offering a holistic range of integrated services from detox and residential rehab to supported living and ongoing support.

-Integrated drug and alcohol services are provided through locality hubs, mobile services in rural areas and GPs practices.
+Drug and alcohol services are provided through locality hubs, satellite services in rural areas and some GP practices.

 - Harm minimisation advice and information